What's a War Rug?

 On this rug, the word "Impact" also includes "USA" and "flight" is spelled with a 6 instead of a 'g'

-Explosions are shown before the planes hit...
+Explosions are also shown before the planes hit...

 An American flag & an Afghan flag merged with a dove of peace in the middle, most likely symbolizing the anti-terror efforts following the attacks.